 Snakes are indeed difficult taxa to lump and split.
 There is a long history of attempts at nesting snakes within the Lepidosauria, many with distinctly different trees and distinct snake origin hypotheses.

 The large reptile tree did not recover the same topology.
 And the nesting of snakes has taken an odd twist from what I presented over the last four years.

 What has changed is snake ancestors no longer evolve from basal varanids (which also gave rise to mosasaurs).
 So Adriosaurus is not a varanid in the new large reptile tree.

 Now, according to the large reptile tree, the last common ancestor of traditional snakes through Eichstaettisaurus and Ardeosaurus is Tchingisaurus.
 So snakes are indeed an ancient clade, likely going back to the Triassic and the lineage of their ancestry goes back to the Middle Permian.
-Remember, the TA 1045 specimen nests within the skinkomorphs, and it lived in the Late Permian, the earliest squamate specimen in this taxon list (Fig. 2), and it was more derived than the last common ancestor of skinks, geckos, varanids, snakes and helodermatids.
+Remember, the Ascendonanus nests within the iguanids, and it lived in the Early Permian, the earliest squamate specimen in this taxon list (Fig. 2), and it was more derived than the last common ancestor of skinks, geckos, varanids, snakes and helodermatids.
 This nesting also finds support in earlier nestings by Conrad (2008) that nested the snake ancestors Ardeosaurus and Eichstaettisaurus tentatively with geckos.
 In the large reptile tree these taxa now nest closer to geckos than to varanids.

 Ardeosaurus and Eichstaettisaurus were Late Jurassic with origins probably much earlier.
 Jucaraseps was Early Cretaceous.